 The members of the Board of Directors may be re-elected at any time.
 Any change in the membership of the Board of Directors shall be subject to prior notification of the FMA.

 Art.
 16 Self-constitution

 The Board of Directors shall constitute itself.
-From among its members it shall elect a chairperson and a vice-chairperson, both of whom may be re-elected at any time.
+It shall elect a chairperson and, if required, a vice-chairperson, both of whom may be re-elected at any time, from among its members.

 Art.
 17 Duties